Former White House Chief of Staff Mick Mulvaney, other staff resign amid DC, Capitol Hill protests

-WASHINGTON -- Former White House Chief of Staff Mick Mulvaney has resigned from his position as U.S. special envoy to Northern Ireland, becoming the fourth White House staffer to leave their position wake of protests and rioting on Capitol Hill.
+WASHINGTON -- Former White House Chief of Staff Mick Mulvaney has resigned from his position as U.S. special envoy to Northern Ireland, adding to the list of White House staffers leaving their position wake of protests and rioting on Capitol Hill.

 He told CNBC in an interview that he called Secretary of State Mike Pompeo Wednesday night to tell him he would be resigning.